Duke University Minor’s Policy

-- Participant will take full advantage of the academic and social opportunities provided by Duke.
+- Participant will take full advantage of the academic opportunities provided by Duke.
 Participant will apply themselves to the best of their ability in their studies and participate fully in collaborative activities and the Duke community.

 - Participant will not lie, cheat, steal, or plagiarize in their academic and collaborative endeavors, nor will they support the actions of those who do.

 - Participant understands that Duke policies have been developed to promote the safety and enjoyment of the program for all participants.
 Participant will adhere to these policies and follow the direction of Duke staff members.